Andover, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 32.1 square miles (83.2 km^{2}), of which 31.0 square miles (80.3 km^{2}) is land and 1.1 square miles (2.9 km^{2}) (3.49%) is water.
 Significant water areas include the Shawsheen River, Fosters Pond, Pomps Pond, and Haggetts Pond, located in west Andover, which serves as the town's reservoir.
 Haggetts Pond was originally set apart from other waters, but since the late 1990s has had waters added from the Merrimack River, which constitutes half of the town's northern border, to supplement the growing needs of the town.
 Andover is also home to the Harold Parker State Forest, the Trustees of Reservations' Charles W. Ward Reservation, as well as a very small portion of Lawrence's Den Rock Park.
 The town's Conservation Commission and privately non-profit A.V.I.S.
 (Andover Village Improvement Society) together own around 3000 acres in the town.
 Other notable reservations in the town include the Harold R. Rafton Reservation and the Deer Jump Reservation (along the banks of the Merrimack).
 The town is home to many glacial features including drumlins, eskers, and glacial erratics.

 Andover's town center is located approximately four miles south of the center of Lawrence, and is 22 mi north of Boston and 30 mi southeast of Manchester, New Hampshire.
 Andover contains the westernmost point of Essex County, along the Merrimack River.
 It is bordered by Lawrence to the north, North Andover to the northeast, North Reading and Wilmington to the south, Tewksbury to the southwest.
 Andover also borders Methuen to the northwest; however, the boundary separation is formed by the Merrimack River.

-Climate

-In a typical year, Andover, Massachusetts temperatures fall below 50 F for 195 days per year.
-Annual precipitation is typically 44.6 inches per year (high in the US) and snow covers the ground 62 days per year or 17.0% of the year (high for the US).
-It may be helpful to understand the yearly precipitation by imagining nine straight days of moderate rain per year.
-The humidity is below 60% for approximately 25.4 days, or 7.0% of the year.